-On May 17, 2024, the Company granted an aggregate of 900,000 incentive stock options to the Optionees, being two individuals, who are both directors and officers of the Company.
-Each option was exercisable into one common share at an exercise price of CA \$0.85 per common share and is to expire five years following the date of grant.
-The options are subject to a three-year vesting period with 300,000 options vesting on the first, second and third anniversary from the grant date.
-These options were issued to replace 900,000 options, exercisable at CA\$0.30 per common share, which expired on May 16, 2024.
-The Optionees agreed to forego the exercise of the Expired Options due to the cash impact to both the Optionees and the Company of a cashless exercise of the Expired Options.
+On May 17, 2024, the Company granted an aggregate of 900,000 Options to the optionees, being two individuals, who are both directors and officers of the Company.
+Each Option was exercisable into one common share at an exercise price of CA\$0.85 per common share and expires five years following the date of grant.
+The Options are subject to a three-year vesting period with 300,000 Options vesting on the first, second and third anniversary from the grant date.
+These Options were issued to replace 900,000 Options, exercisable at CA\$0.30 per common share, which expired on May 16, 2024.
+The Optionees agreed to forego the exercise of the expired Options due to the cash impact to both the Optionees and the Company of a cashless exercise of the expired Options.

-On May 31, 2024, the Company repriced 1,269,379 outstanding stock options issued to certain officers on January 19, 2023.
-The exercise price on these options was repriced from CA\$1.00 to CA\$1.08 per common share to reflect the market price on the date of the grant and to qualify for a deduction under paragraph 110(1)(d) of the Income Tax Act (Canada).
+On May 31, 2024, the Company repriced 1,269,379 outstanding Options issued to certain officers on January 19, 2023.
+The exercise price on these Options was repriced from CA\$1.00 to CA\$1.08 per common share to reflect the market price on the date of the grant and to qualify for a deduction under paragraph 110(1)(d) of the Income Tax Act (Canada).
 There were no amendments to the other terms of the Options.

-On October 21, 2024, the Company granted the remaining 1,215,778 performance share units to senior management as previously disclosed on the Company's March 20, 2024 press release.
-Each PSU will convert into one common share of the Company on the March 19, 2027 vesting date subject to the achievement of certain corporate share price performance criteria.
+On October 21, 2024, the Company granted the remaining 1,215,778 PSUs to senior management as previously disclosed on the Company's March 20, 2024 press release.
+Each PSU converts into one common share of the Company on March 19, 2027 vesting date subject to the achievement of certain corporate share price performance criteria.